The National Digital Inclusion Coalition (NDIA) defines Digital Inclusion as:

 Digital DivideModified Definition From Merriam-Webster

-The economic, educational, and social inequalities between those who have digital devices, online access and the requisite skills to take full advantage of both, and those who do not.
+The economic, educational, and social inequalities between those who have (a) digital devices; (b) easy and regular online access; and (c) the requisite skills and resources to take full advantage of elements (a) and (b) — and those who do not.

 Digital EquityDefinition Via: National Digital Inclusion Alliance